-- Exercise – Get that anger out by taking a long walk (in a safe neighborhood), work out at the gym, or play a sport.
-Exercise stimulates the release of chemicals in the brain called “endorphins” that make us feel more relaxed and calm.
+- Exercise—Get that anger out by taking a long walk or run (in a safe part of town), work out at the gym or play a sport.
+Exercise stimulates the release of a chemical in the brain called “endorphins” that make us feel more relaxed and calmer.
 You can also try a relaxing or focused exercise to calm yourself, such as yoga or Tai Chi.

-- Write in a journal – Let your feelings out by writing about them in a journal or song lyrics.
+- Write in a journal—Let your feelings out by writing about them in a journal or create poetry or song lyrics.
 You can also write a letter to someone you’re really mad at.
-You can read it again, edit it, and send it, if you’re still upset, or you can throw it away.
+You can read it again later, edit it, and send it, if you’re still upset.

 - Listen to or play music—Music has a way of calming the nerves and the soul, whether it’s listening to your iPod, singing along with the car radio (even if you sing off key), or playing an instrument.

-- Draw, paint, or do other creative art projects – For some people, being creative is an outlet for their anger and helps them manage their feelings.
+- Draw, paint, or do other creative art projects—for some people, being creative is an outlet for anger and helps them manage their feelings.

 - Rest—Anger often takes our energy away and makes us feel exhausted.
 Its fine to take a break, nap, or go to bed early.
 Sleep helps us focus so we can deal with our feelings better